stendall-place/issutsg.github.io/README.md

 Min css and js files
-Use cdf?
+collect and compress css files.
+Someday:
+    sports page.
+    Dance Page.
-collect and compress css files. sports page. someday, move fb pics to more permanent flickr pics. update all places new website.
+    move fb pics to more permanent flickr pics.
+    Use cdn?
+update all places new website.

 So, we have feature complete on the ISS Website.
 By that I mean, it's technically all done, it's only blocked by content and final input from you guys.